dynatrace-ace/ace-box-ext-template/README.md

 All default variables can be overriden for an external use case.
 This can happen in two ways:
 - A `defaults/main.yml` is created and added to the respective role directory (e.g. `roles/jenkins/defaults/main.yml`).
 All external role directories and files are synced with the ACE-Box.
 The external `main.yml` file would therefore override any ACE-Box default `main.yml`.
 Attention: This requires that all values in the original `main.yml` are also set in the external `main.yml`.
 - A `ace-ext.config.yml` file is added to the repo root.
 All variables within this file will override the variables set by the ACE-Box.
-E.g. `dashboard_password: "supersecret"` will override the default `dashboard_password` set by the ACE-Box.
+E.g. `my_var_override: foobar` will override the default `my_var_override` set by the ACE-Box.

 ## Jenkins override (optional)